uccross/skyhookdm-pythonclient/README.md

 * Logout the ssh session and login again.
 * Run the script of "[startup.sh](https://github.com/uccross/skyhookdm-pythonclient/blob/master/startup.sh)" and you're ready to go.

+Note: Cloning this repo is not necessary.
+Runing the scripts is enough.
+The scripts use 'pip' to install skyhookdmpy and other dependencies which can't be installed via 'pip' commands.

 </br>
 </br>